hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ### Or using cloudflared
 cloudflared tunnel --url http://localhost:8080 --no-autoupdate
 ```
 Either tunnel will generate a new HTTPS-URL for you.
 Use this URL on your workstation (see below).
+Use [Gost](https://iq.thc.org/tunnel-via-cloudflare-to-any-tcp-service) to tunnel raw TCP over the HTTP(s) link.

 A simple STDIN/STDOUT pipe via HTTPS:
 ```sh